Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 ![SoccerTwos](images/soccer.png)

-* Set-up: Environment where four agents compete in a 2 by 2 toy soccer game.
+* Set-up: Environment where four agents compete in a 2 vs 2 toy soccer game.
 * Goal:
     * Striker: Get the ball into the opponent's goal.
     * Goalie: Prevent the ball from entering its own goal.
 * Agents: The environment contains four agents, with two linked to one brain (strikers) and two linked to another (goalies).
 * Agent Reward Function (dependent):
     * Striker:
-        * +1 For scoring in opponent's goal.
+        * +1 When ball enters opponent's goal.
-        * -0.1 For goal entering own team's goal.
+        * -0.1 When ball enters own team's goal.
         * -0.001 Existential penalty.
     * Goalie:
-        * -1 When scored on.
+        * -1 When ball enters team's goal.
-        * +0.1 When scores goal.
+        * +0.1 When ball enters opponents goal.
         * +0.001 Existential bonus.
 * Brains: Two brain with the following observation/action space:
-    * Vector Observation space: (Continuous) 112 corresponding to local ray-cast perception in 180 degree view from front of agent.
+    * Vector Observation space: (Continuous) 112 corresponding to local 14 ray casts, each detecting 7 possible object types, along with the object's distance.
+Perception is in 180 degree view from front of agent.
     * Vector Action space: (Discrete)
         * Striker: 6 corresponding to forward, backward, sideways movement, as well as rotation.
         * Goalie: 4 corresponding to forward, backward, sideways movement.